chadrem/tribe/README.md

 #### Timeouts

-Futures can be set to timeout if a result isn't set within a specified number of seconds.
+Futures can be confgured to timeout after a specified number of seconds.
 When a timeout occurs, the result of the future will be a Tribe::FutureTimeout exception.

     # Manually create a future (Use Actable#future! in your actors).